Wednesday, August 28, 2024

 were painted in Dayglo, lit up by black lights.

 When the doorway leading into show business opened for me, in the fall of 1969, I entered gladly.
 At the time I had a sales job that I was itching to quit.
 What I longed for was to first be a cartoonist/writer and eventually become a filmmaker.
+So serving sandwiches and beer in a Fan District dive seemed almost like a step in that direction.
+At least, more so than continuing to sell janitorial supplies.

 The restaurant belonged to Fred's parents.
 They wanted to retire.
 Toward that goal, they had turned it over to their sons, Fred and Howard.
 The brothers changed the name of the place from Marconi's to the Bearded Brothers.

 Growing beards was easy.
-But as it happened the Awad boys couldn’t agree on how to run the business, so the younger brother, Howard, left planning to pursue the quest of opening a place of his own.
+But as it happened, the Awad boys couldn’t agree on how to run the business, so the younger brother, Howard, left planning to pursue the quest of opening a place of his own.

 In a series of conversations Fred and I had talked ourselves into believing the fun-loving baby boomers in the Fan District needed a place to enjoy cold beer, hot food, live music and a psychedelic light show.
 That, together with the edgy spectacle of go-go girls on stage -- dancing topless.
 At this time, such "dancing" was going on in Roanoke.
 But it had yet to make its way to Richmond.